-Now that people living in Louisiana are at home more due to COVID-19, you should be on the lookout for termites!
+Now that people living in Louisiana are at home more, you should be on the lookout for termites!
 With termite swarming season already underway, it’s more important than ever to be aware of these unwanted guests.
 Termites in their swarming phase can often cause confusion for homeowners experiencing this activity in or around their home.
 In this stage, termites are trying to mate and begin new colonies.
 The termite colony sizes can range from a few to thousands!

 Many homeowners mistake termite swarming activity for swarming ants.
 Although these two pests may look alike, the treatment varies greatly.
 Not to mention, the damage they can cause!
 It’s crucial for you to know the difference between swarms of termites and winged ants in order to take the necessary prevention steps to protect your home.
 The Bug Man has created a guide for you to distinguish between swarming termites in swarming ants so you can seek the right treatment to eliminate them for good: